-Adjusting for the movement in these indicators since July 1999, the Normative Value is now approximately US$35/MWh.
+Adjusting for the movement in these indicators since July 1999, the Normative Value is now approximately US$36-37/MWh.
+For distribution companies, there is deemed to be a permitted deviation of 5% above and below the Normative Value for pass-through purposes.
+Below 95% of the Normative Value, distribution companies keep part of the savings and above 105% of the Normative Value, they may not pass through the full costs of purchased power.

-Recent months have seen the creation of the National System Operator (“ONS”) an independent body formed to handle the dispatch and short-term operational planning of the generation system, and of the Wholesale Electricity Market (“MAE”), within which electricity will be priced and traded.
+Recent months have seen the creation of the ONS as an independent body formed to handle the dispatch and short-term operational planning of the generation system, and of the MAE, within which electricity will be priced and traded.
 The Association of MAE (“ASMAE”) was also formed to carry out market clearing and settlement and other functions.

 The following list summarizes the relevant MAE rules and regulatory procedures:

-New thermal plants will have [the discretion] to declare marginal price (cost) and inflexibility (miminum generation) on a periodic basis.
-By doing so, these plants provide on a periodic basis key information to the ONS, which will serve as a basis for defining the merit order.
+New thermal plants will have discretion to declare marginal price (cost) and inflexibility (miminum generation) on a periodic basis.
+By doing so, these plants provide on a regular basis key information to the ONS, which will serve as a basis for defining the merit order.

 In principle, price (costs) and inflexibility will not be auditable.